Will you wait longer to load a webpage while surfing the internet?

 Bigger Files = Longer HTTP Requests

-To improve your site’s loading time, you need to reduce server requests.
-Tools like Pingdom Tools, GT Metrix, etc., can be used to figure out what server requests are required by your website, as they are already mentioned above.
+You need to reduce server requests to improve your site’s loading time.
+Tools like Pingdom Tools, GT Metrix, etc., can be used to figure out what server requests are required by your website, as mentioned above.

 How to Optimize HTTP Requests in WordPress :